Summer Retreat at Pinecrest Lake

-- Do I need to bring my own knife?
+Do I need to bring my own vegetable knife?

 Kitchen Staff Questions:

-Casual, comfortable pants and a t-shirt, rubber soled shoes.
-No jewelry should be worn on your hands/wrists, except a simple wedding band (per CA health department).
+Casual, comfortable pants and a t-shirt, non-slip, closed-toe shoes.
+No jewelry should be worn on your hands/wrists, except a simple wedding band (per CA Health Department).

 Kitchen staff will work every other day.
-Schedules posted at camp.
+Schedules are posted at camp.

 Yes; please put your name on it.

-- Will I have a opportunity to learn more about vegetarian cooking?
+Will I have an opportunity to learn more about vegetarian cooking?

 Campgrounds Work Staff: